z0u/tba/README.md

 # Living Forest

 This is a 3D text-based adventure game.

-A what?
+You play Muana Loka, a god whose domain is threatened by human development.

+> 3D text?

+No!
 This game plays like a tranditional interactive fiction game, however the world is actually a 3D scene.
-The engine render the objects not as picutres, but as text.
+The engine render the objects not as pictures, but as text.

 ## Playing the Game